 Green tea, in particular, contributes many protective phytochemicals.
-Studies have shown that some polyphenol compounds from green tea possess anticancer activities,partiuclarly epigallocatechin gallate (EGCG), abundant in green tea, which is a particularly potent antioxidant.
+Studies have shown that some polyphenol compounds from green tea possess anticancer activities, particularly epigallocatechin gallate (EGCG); this is a particularly potent antioxidant, which is abundant in green tea.

 Increasingly, research suggests our mental health can have a huge effect on our physical health.
-The Mental Health Foundation suggests five steps to improve your happiness and overall well-being:
+Mental health charity Mind suggests five steps to improve your happiness and overall wellbeing: